prajwalppv/speakly/docs/VERCEL_RAILWAY_DEPLOYMENT.md

 1. Go to: https://railway.app/new
 2. Click **"Deploy from GitHub repo"**
 3. Select your `speakly` repository
-4. Railway will auto-detect it as a Python app
+4. Railway will auto-detect it as a Python app using the `nixpacks.toml` config

+**Note:** The repository includes Railway config files at the root:
+- `nixpacks.toml` - Build configuration
+- `Procfile` - Start command
+- `railway.json` - Railway settings

 ### B. Add PostgreSQL Database